 Eucalyptus has a strong and recognizable smell.
 Especially beneficial during allergy and cold seasons, eucalyptus oil provides benefits that are antiseptic, anti-bacterial and anti-inflammatory.

 - sinus pain

 - respiratory infections

 - wounds and burns (when applied topically)

-Though eucalyptus oil should never be applied alone to the skin, it can be mixed with other oils or lotions and rubbed onto the skin to help with chest congestions, asthma attacks and even fibromyalgia pain if used several times daily.
+Though eucalyptus oil should never be applied alone to the skin, it can be mixed with other oils or lotions and rubbed onto the skin to help with chest congestion, asthma attacks and even fibromyalgia pain if used several times daily.
 Eucalyptus oil blends well with other oils on this list such as frankincense and lavendar, which increases its benefits and uses.

 Other uses for rosemary oil include:

 - mental clarity and function

 - cramp and muscle pain relief